-- These are typically located within the store or right next to it, on the same mall; some retailers also offer virtual care link
+- These are typically located within the store or right next to it, on the same mall; some retailers also offer virtual care (link).

 Strategic benefits of these initiatives are clear: direct more customer traffic to your retail facilities and incentivize customers to spend more time and money with you.
 In these examples, getting a good annual physical in a clinic at a competitive price can also improve customer loyalty to the brand itself.
-At the same time, such diversification from “pure retail” into retail plus health services (including virtual care) creates certain challenges around procurement, operations, staffing, compliance, to name a few.
-Real Estate management also becomes more critical for large retailers with multiple sections within the store and occupying most of the mall space.
+At the same time, such diversification from “pure retail” into retail plus health services (including virtual care) creates certain challenges around procurement, operations, staffing, and compliance, to name a few.
+Real estate management also becomes more critical for large retailers with multiple sections within the store and occupying most of the mall space.
 SAP solutions are designed to deal with such complexity.
-And as such, they help retailers to diversify and differentiate themselves to stay competitive.
+And as such, they help retailers diversify and differentiate themselves to stay competitive.

-So which retailer did Mia take her kids for shopping?
+So, to which retailer did Mia take her kids for shopping?
 We do not know.
 And frankly, this isn’t critical for our story.
 But we do know that multiple retailers around the globe avail themselves of SAP S/4HANA and other SAP solutions to optimize their portfolio, make the shopping experience more pleasant, and provide consumers with more things to do in the retail store.
-SAP S/4HANA helps retailers to stand apart from other retailers and compete effectively for consumers’ wallets and loyalty: link.
+SAP S/4HANA helps retailers stand apart from other retailers and compete effectively for consumers’ wallets and loyalty: link.